Biogen-Inc/tidyCDISC/cran-comments.md

 R/mod_tableGen.R
 ```

-We left one instance of `install.packages()` AS-IS because that code is solely included in a function that produces a downloadable R script.
+We left one instance of `install.packages()` AS-IS because that code is solely included in a function that organizes code into a downloadable R script.
 Thus, the code never get's executed in the application - the user will have to first download the R script from the application (in their browser) and pull it open in an interactive R session in order to run.
 So it should never bog down functions, examples, and CRAN-checks.
-Our app user base is predominantly SAS-programmers with limited R experience, so our goal for the R script is to reproduce outputs delivered in the app with 100% automation & no manual intervention.
+If the user doesn't want to run the `install.packages()` line of code, no function is forcing them to do so.
+However, our app user base is predominantly SAS-programmers with limited R experience, so our goal for the R script is to reproduce outputs delivered in the app with 100% automation & no manual intervention.

 #### R CMD Check
 0 errors | 0 warnings | 2 notes